 - Current Section 8 Voucher and Bridges Certificate holders should still search for eligible housing while following public health guidelines (i.e. housing listing, online, newspapers, etc.)

-- Briefing meetings will be held over the phone by appointment.
+- Briefing meetings will be held online or over the phone by appointment.

-- Annual recertifications for current participants will be completed by mail
+- Annual and interim recertifications for current participants will be completed by mail

 This information may change based on guidance from state and local public health officials.
 Significant policy and procedural changes for our housing authority will be posted as needed.